Retrial Motion Hearings 2014-15

 Attorney Scapicchio then got the witness to agree that, by today's standards, this first selection of Rosa Sanchez’s would be considered a viable ID --that "even if the witness is only 30% sure, it would be considered an ID and the photo would be signed and dated."

-(Author's note: The first photo Rosa selected was the same man her husband, Ivan, had selected when, some days earlier, detectives brought the photo arrays to their apartment.)
+(Author's note: The first photo Rosa selected was the same man her husband, Ivan, selected some days earlier when detectives showed him the photo arrays in their apartment.)

 Sanchez’s second viewing of the same arrays

 (Author's note: this account differs in detail from Acerra's testimony at the 12/94 motion hearing at which defense attorneys motioned to disallow the Sanchez ID as evidence.
-In Acerra's account then, Rosa was sitting in his car outside homicide, crying, and Robinson asked her directly, "What's wrong?")
+In Acerra's account then of what precipitated her second viewing, he said Rosa was sitting in his car outside homicide, crying, and Robinson asked her directly, "What's wrong?")

 After Rosa's second viewing of the arrays, the D.A.'s office notified homicide "within the hour" that Acerra and Robinson must be questioned about the session, under oath, on tape.